gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 # Step by step tutorial

-In the following step by step guide an OBIA aproach with QGIS and the OTB Toolbox is carried out as an template example.
+In the following step by step guide an OBIA approach with QGIS and the OTB Toolbox is carried out as an template example.
 There are many segmentation algorithms and integrated classification methods.
 The Mean-shift method used here and the subsequent training with Support Vector Machine is a robust and common method.
 Especially the extension of the feature space (here called `Range Radius`) and the search space (`Spatial Radius`) as well as the size of the segmented objects (`Minimum Region size`) is crucial for a satisfying result.
 The principle is transferable to the different forms of the OBIA and despite abundant literature and some good instructions it is a free empirical game.

 ### Step-1 Create Training Sample Points by manual digitizing